OGALEXI/creativeWidgetsClient/README.md

 for server see https://github.com/OGALEXI/creativeWidgetsServer

 To start:
-in the server run npm start
+in the client run npm start

 Tech Stack: